 ALSO READ: Realme X2 Pro Review

 Having done that, the further process is fairly simple.
-Here are the steps to share files using Fast Share:
+Here are the steps to share files using Nearby Share:

-2. Next up, the system will prompt you to activate Fast Share.
+2. Next up, the system will prompt you to activate Nearby Share.

 3. Ensure the device visibility is set for all the nearby contacts for optimum performance.
-Alternately, you can choose to share it with some contacts.
+Alternatively, you can choose to share it with some contacts.

 4. The sending and receiving process is fairly similar to file sharing via Bluetooth.
 The sender will select the contact with whom he/she wants to share and the other device will get a notification.
 Upon acceptance, the transfer will begin.
 You can view the progress right from an overlay at the bottom.